-A powerful low pressure system combined with moist and unstable atmospheric conditions to produce this now-infamous tornado outbreak.
-Between April 25 and 28, the outbreak violently struck the southeastern United States, resulting in roughly $11 billion in damages and leaving an estimated 321 people dead.
+A powerful low-pressure system combined with moist and unstable atmospheric conditions to produce this now-infamous tornado outbreak.
+Between April 25 and 28, hundreds of tornadoes violently struck the southeastern United States, resulting in roughly $12 billion in damages (2021 dollars) and leaving an estimated 321 people dead.

 Decades-Old Records Challenged and Broken

 Until April 2011, three years had passed without a single EF-5 tornado—the strongest rating on the Enhanced Fujita scale, associated with winds in excess of 200 mph.
 However, this system spawned three EF-5 tornadoes in only a four-day span in addition to 12 EF-4s and 21 EF-3s.

 The outbreak challenged and surpassed the records set by almost all previous tornado events, ranking as one of the deadliest and most expensive meteorological disasters on record.
 April 27, 2011, likely remains the “deadliest day for tornadoes” in the last 85 years.
 And, the event as a whole killed more people than any outbreak since 1936, when 454 individuals died.

 Scientists attribute at least part of the 2011 Super Outbreak’s notoriety to chance.
 In April 1974, an even more powerful outbreak took place, producing more intense tornadoes—EF-3s to EF-5s—than the 2011 Super Outbreak.
 But, the 1974 system caused fewer deaths and less monetary damage than its more recent counterpart.
 Why?
 Because it struck fewer urban and suburban areas than the 2011 Super Outbreak.